LPS Course Guide

 Academic Letter Standard

-Students receive an academic letter when they have earned a cumulative GPA of 4.0 or above (on the weighted grade scale) in a minimum of 25 credit hours of graded course work for each of two consecutive semesters at East.
-First-time recipients receive a chenille letter at one of the Honors Convocations.
-Recipients of a second academic letter receive an academic pin.
+To be eligible for an Academic Letter a student must have earned a cumulative GPA of 4.0 or above (weighted grades) for two consecutive semesters while being enrolled in a minimum of 25 credit hours of graded course work.
+First-time recipients receive a chenille letter and recipients of a second academic letter receive an academic pin.

 National Honor Society

-Juniors and seniors who have a weighted cumulative GPA of 3.5 or higher through at least 5 high school semesters and a minimum of 125 graded credits are eligible candidates for membership.
-Qualifying candidates well be notified sometime after the beginning of second semester, through sound announcements and/or the student services bulletin to check the eligibility list posted on the counseling center window to pickup an NHS application in the Counseling Center.
+Juniors and seniors who have a weighted cumulative GPA of 3.75 or higher through at least 5 high school semesters and a minimum of 150 graded credits are eligible candidates for membership.
+Qualifying candidates will be notified sometime after the beginning of second semester, through sound announcements and/or the student services bulletin to check the eligibility list posted on the Counseling Center window to pickup an NHS application.